 The analytical expression accounts for the “added mass” of the fluid that is displaced by the beam as it vibrates.
 However, this approach is approximate and the correction factors provided are specific to cantilever beams.

 Veryst uses COMSOL Multiphysics to determine the natural frequencies and mode shapes of an immersed cantilever beam and compare the results with the “added mass” approximation.
 We set up this problem as a coupled acoustic-structure eigenvalue analysis.
+We used a pressure acoustics formulation, since thermal and viscous losses are negligible for this beam size.
+For smaller beams where this assumption is not valid we would use a different formulation that accounts for these effects, such as the thermoviscous acoustics formulation in COMSOL Multiphysics.

 The first and fourth natural frequencies (in Hz) of beams in vacuum, air, and water are shown in Table 1.
 The results show, as expected, that air has a minor effect on the beam and water reduces the lowest natural frequencies of the beam by about 20%.